 Durham Boat Company’s Durham Boat Club (DBC) Sculling School offers lessons on the Lamprey River to all interested in sculling from novices to accomplished competitors.
 Anyone taking lessons will be short-term members of the Durham Boat Club during the time period of participation in lessons or rentals.

 The season begins on or around May 28th and continues until the end of September.
 For novices, we stress basic technique, drills and with the help of videotaping and comparison of tape of elite rowers better enable the sculler to coach themselves when rowing on their own.
-We first provide instruction in a indoor rowing tank equipped with force measurement equipment so that the customer can see what their stroke looks graphically in real-time to focus on the elements of proper blade work.
+We first provide instruction in an indoor rowing tank equipped with force measurement equipment so that the customer can see what their stroke looks graphically in real-time to focus on the elements of proper blade work.
 For more information on what a video session might look like, see the following video clip: (Clip this Link to See the Indoor Rowing Tank In Action Using FM Feedback and Slow Motion Video)

 Then we may use an indoor rowing simulator is used to reinforce the proper sequence of motions during the drive and recovery using a template power curve to help the novice to have a graphical model to duplicate to learn how to apply power efficiently.
 We then spend about half the allotted time on the water review all the drills and biomechanics of rowing practiced first in the tank and /or on the rowing simulator.